Wuild/vue-electron-ipc/README.md

 Custom IPC functions for electron and vue.
 This package "hijacks" the default ipc classes from electron and adds its own event emitter wich provides callback functionallity

+## TODO
+* Write a better README
+* Add callbacks from main to renderer

 ## Installation
 ```
 npm install @wuild/vue-electron-ipc